susanBuck/notes/05_Laravel/04_Composer_Packages.md

 *Preface: If you're new to Object Oriented programming, some of the terms used below may be confusing (classes, objects, methods, instantiating, static, etc.).
 You can read [this note set](https://github.com/susanBuck/notes/blob/master/05_Laravel/999_OOP_Summary.md) for a quick run down and insight into some of these OOP-related terms.*

-Most packages are written using Object Oriented code and therefor, within each package you'll find one or more Classes.
+Most packages are written using Object Oriented code and therefor, within each package you'll find one or more class(es).

 For example...